tarantool/doc/doc/1.7/reference/configuration/index.rst

 This reference covers all options and parameters which can be set for Tarantool on the command line or in an :ref:`initialization file <index-init_label>`.

-Tarantool is started by entering the following command:
+Tarantool is started by entering either of the following command:

 .. cssclass:: highlight
 .. parsed-literal::

     $ **tarantool**
-    # OR

     $ **tarantool** *options*
-    # OR

     $ **tarantool** *lua-initialization-file* **[** *arguments* **]**

 --------------------------------------------------------------------------------